 Do Video Poker machines go through hot and cold streaks in the same way that slot machines do?
 I can always tell when I am on a hot streak whilst playing my favourite slot machines.

 Should I use a players club card when playing video poker?
-I’ve heard some players state that they always seem to go on a terrible run immediately after hitting a large jackpot on both slots and video poker machines when playing using their players cards
+I’ve heard some players state that they always seem to go on a terrible run immediately after hitting a large jackpot on both slots and video poker machines when playing using their player's cards.

 Again, this is another superstition perpetuated by the typical psyche of human gamblers.
 You have to remember that jackpots are inherently rare events – they wouldn’t be jackpots if they weren’t!

-It seems easier just to work, I would say, but if you do really want to give it a go, online is probably a better bet than a land-based casino – he comps may not be as generous, but games with a higher than 100% RTP are much easier to find online.
+It seems easier just to work, I would say, but if you do really want to give it a go, online is probably a better bet than a land-based casino – the comps may not be as generous, but games with a higher than 100% RTP are much easier to find online.

 Article by Chris Howlett